-To avoid impacts on Section 4(f) resources, alignments within and outside of the Study Area were investigated.
-The results of this evaluation are presented on page 5-18.

-The viability of the new alignments and the modifications to the action alternatives and options currently under consideration as prudent and feasible were then evaluated to determine whether there would be unique problems or unusual factors associated with the revised action alternatives or whether the cost; social, economic, and environmental impacts; or community disruption resulting from avoiding the Section 4(f) resource would be of extraordinary magnitude (23 C.F.R. § 774.31).
+To avoid impacts on Section 4(f) and cultural resources, alignments within and outside of the Study Area were investigated.
+The viability of the new alignments and the modifications to the action alternatives and options currently under consideration as prudent and feasible were then evaluated to determine whether there would be unique problems or unusual factors associated with the revised action alternatives or whether the cost; social, economic, and environmental impacts; or community disruption resulting from avoiding the Section 4(f) resource would be of extraordinary magnitude (23 C.F.R. § 774.3).